Can You Get Veneers During Pregnancy? What Should Be Considered?

 Which trimester?

 The second trimester (13 to 24 weeks) is considered to be the safest.
 The risk of pregnancy termination is reduced to a minimum due to a well-developed placenta, which reliably protects the baby.
-In addition, a woman can already be in the dentist’s chair for a long time.

 Single stage implantation